 Later on in life, Walter's sister, Jeanne, wrote a the deeply moving poem entitled Wet Jewels in the Autumn Sun about the day the family received news of the loss of Walter's plane.

 Adolf Hitler was obsessed with the war economy, liquid fuel in particular.
-The petroleum wells and refineries at Ploesti, Romania, which supplied approximately one third of all the Nazis' fuel oil, became more than just a military target.
-A raid on Ploesti became a way to strike at Hitler himself.
+The petroleum wells and refineries at Ploesti, Romania, which supplied approximately one third of all the Nazis' fuel oil, became more than just a military target - it became a way to strike at Hitler himself.

-On August 1, 1943, 177 B-24 Liberators took off from their base in North Africa - Target: Hitler's largest oil refinery in Ploesti, Romania.
+On August 1, 1943, 177 B-24 Liberators took off from their base in North Africa.
+Their target was Hitler's largest oil refinery in Ploestri.
 It was a low level attack, bombs released below 1,000 feet.
-A disaster for both sides.
+The attempt was a disaster for both sides.
 The refinery was almost completely destroyed, but only 33 of the 177 planes returned to their base in condition to fly again.
 Of the 1,720 men who flew that day, 540 were lost.

-The refinery was soon repaired, though never to operate again at full capacity.
-It was to be targeted a dozen more times before war's end.
+The refinery was soon repaired, but never to operate again at full capacity.
+It would be targeted a dozen more times before war's end.
 Within six months, the amount of oil that Germany was taking from Romania was cut by eighty percent.